Dr. Matthew Shockey

 South Bend, IN 46634-7111

 Prof. Shockey joined the faculty of IU South Bend in the fall of 2007, having previously taught at the University of Pittsburgh, Grand Valley State University, and Kalamazoo College.
+Professor Shockey is also currently serving as Chair of the Philosophy Department.

 Prof. Shockey teaches a variety of courses in the history of philosophy, focusing mainly on the modern period (17th-19th centuries), and in 20 century European philosophy.
 He also regularly teaches courses that contribute to the campus-wide General Education program, including introductory-level courses that meet the campus-wide Critical Thinking requirement and an upper-level course on environmental philosophy.